zigzagg16/cariocamenu/README.md

 github "arn00s/cariocamenu"
 ```

-Run `carthage` to build the framework and drag the built `TOCOMPLETE` into your Xcode project.
+Run `carthage` to build the framework and drag the built `CariocaMenu.framework` into your Xcode project.

 ### Manually